ericls/django-hashids/README.md

 | `alphabet`         |    The alphabet used by this field to generate hashids    |

 The argument `hashids_instance` is mutually exclusive to `salt`, `min_length` and `alphabet`.
 See [hashids-python](https://github.com/davidaurelio/hashids-python) for more info about the arguments.

+Some common Model arguments such as `verbose_name` are also supported.